WICG/view-transitions/explainer.md

 ```

 The tag is a [`<custom-ident>`](https://www.w3.org/TR/css-values/#identifier-value).
 It's recommended to use 'root' to refer to the bottommost element that covers the viewport, which is usually `:root`, but this isn't enforced.

+Page-A must offer elements to use for a transition, otherwise no transition will happen.

 A tag must be unique for a document.
 If multiple elements share a tag, the transition will be abandoned.
 In future, multiple elements may be able to share a tag, but it isn't yet clear how that would work.